lita-xyz/cargo-multiarch/README.md

 ```

 Important flags are forwarded to `cargo`, in particular be sure to not confuse package-level features `--features` and CPU features `--cpufeatures` (or `-c`)
+### Querying your CPU

+cargo-multiarch also includes CPU query command to help pick features, the `--target <TRIPLE>` is optional and default to the host:

+- `cargo multiarch --print target-list`, lists all target triple the current rustc can build a binary for.
+- `cargo multiarch --print target-cpus --target <TRIPLE>`, lists all CPUs available for `--target <TRIPLE>` (or the host if unspecified).
+- `cargo multiarch --print target-cpu-features --target <TRIPLE>`, lists all CPU features available for `--target <TRIPLE>` (or the host if unspecified).

 ### With Cargo.toml presets